TStupariu/vboard-thesis/Licenta.md

 One advantage and feature that makes Ruby on Rails stand out from other frameworks and helps in creating a really agile development environment is its convention over configuration philosophy.
 This is a software design paradigm that aims to reduce the amount of tedious decisions a developer has to take in order to increase the time allocated for developing actually important features.
 This way, a lot of things like views, controllers and models aren't tied together using import statements, dependency injection or other techniques.
 Instead, they are connected through naming conventions.
 These conventions will speed up development, keep the code concise and readable and most important, these conventions allow you an easy navigation inside your application.

-[Convention over Configuration]: https://rubyonrails.org/doctrine/#convention-over-configuration	"Deisgn Choices - David Heinemeier Hansson"
+[12]

 > Not only does the transfer of configuration to convention free us from deliberation, it also provides a lush field to grow deeper abstractions.
 If we can depend on a Person class mapping to people table, we can use that same inflection to map an association declared as has_many :people to look for a Person class.
 The power of good conventions is that they pay dividends across a wide spectrum of use.
 >
 > But beyond the productivity gains for experts, conventions also lower the barriers of entry for beginners.
 There are so many conventions in Rails that a beginner doesn’t even need to know about, but can just benefit from in ignorance.
 It’s possible to create great applications without knowing why everything is the way it is.
+>
+> David Heinemeier Hansson, 2016

 The mapping between the controller actions and the HTTP requests is done using a routing module that redirects every inbound request to its corresponding controller method.
 This application uses a combination of GET and POST requests in order to handle all CRUD (Create-Read-Update-Delete) operations.

-[Devise Authentication Setup]: https://medium.com/@mazik.wyry/rails-5-api-jwt-setup-in-minutes-using-devise-71670fd4ed03	"Authentication setup"
+[13]

 Authentication is another point being handled by the server.
 The application uses a gem called devise-jwt allowing for easy authentication using JSON Web Tokens.
 This provides a really adaptable authentication scheme that is able to work on the web, mobile, desktop, and virtually any platform a client would be on.
 The passwords are hashed and salted when stored in the database so that at no time the application knows the actual credentials of a user.
 This module also allows for future expansion, supporting social media authentication using Google, Facebook or other providers.

-[JSON Rendering]: https://jbuilder.readthedocs.io/en/latest/	"JSON with JBuilder"
+[14]

 The transfer of data from the server is done through views which contain JSON strings.
 These strings are rendered using a gem called Jbuilder.
 This extension gives a user a simple DSL for declaring JSON structures, coming in handy especially in places where you are working with big and complicated data structures.
 It can loop through your structure and create a dynamic model for transmitting the data.
+[15]

 This being an API, it has to be able to support CORS (Cross-Origin Resource Sharing).
 Without it, a web app could not work in browsers like chrome, since the server and the client would not be on the same server.
 The gem rack-cors allows you to easily enable this functionality through header alteration while also making it easy to restrict to certain domains.
+[16]